bhnord/activities/README.md

 Join us for Live Music & Local Flavors, a free music festival celebrating 10 years of community and local food at the Boston Public Market!
 <a href="https://www.eventbrite.com/e/boston-public-market-music-festival-live-music-local-flavors-tickets-1337189623159" target="_blank">info link</a>

+### Seaport Summer Market

+**06/07 11:00AM - 06/08 06:00PM @ Seaport Summer Market**
+The Seaport Summer Market is back for the 2025 season and located on Seaport Boulevard every weekend May through June on Saturdays AND Sundays from 11am-7pm.
+<a href="https://www.bostonseaport.xyz/venue/seaport-summer-market-2/" target="_blank">info link</a>

 ### Concerts in the Courtyard at Boston Public Library

 **06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**